 Internal stressors occur within us.
 We add internal stressors to our lives for example, if we have unrealistic expectations, negative self talks or choose a lifestyle where there is excessive caffeine and alcohol and constant lack of sleep.

 How can we manage stress better?
 Just as there are many sources of stress, there are many ways of managing it.
-However, all require work toward change: changing the source of stress and/or changing your reaction to it.
+Here are 7 of them:

 The deep breathing exercise is a simple yet effective technique in stress management.
 It is useful in replacing the rapid, shallow breathing caused by stress with long, deep breaths using all of your lung capacity.
 This simple exercise, done 1-2 minutes several times a day, may relieve many stressful feelings.